Shade0122/Discord-RPC/README.md

 <h3 align="center">C# Discord RPC</h3>
 <p align="center">
-  An easy and reliable way to send an output from a program to a discord webhook in C#.
+  An easy way of brodcasting what program the user is using.
+(Only works on desktop)
   <p align="center">
     <a href="https://github.com/Shade0122/Discord-RPC/issues">Report A Bug</a>
     ·